Morgantown, Marion County, Mississippi: History

 Morgantown once had a jail.
 It was a small, open-air structure made of iron bars and located on an area of land near the railroad tracks.
 It served mostly as a “holding cell” until the county sheriff could arrive from Columbia to collect those arrested.

 By 1910, Dr. John G. Prine was the resident physician at Morgantown, soon after receiving his medical degree from the University of Tennessee in 1909.
 From 1910 to the early 1940s, he rendered medical services for most of the residents.
 He also served four years in the Mississippi Legislature as a Representative and taught in the public schools of Marion and adjoining counties.

+Morgantown Water Association was established in 1963 as the second rural water association in Mississippi through the efforts of local resident, Cleveland Sedgie Morgan, with the initial system including “service to 62 businesses and homes, a 10,000-gallon storage tank and six fire hydrants,” and the first officers were Ben H. Dunaway, president, Philip Sylvest, secretary, and trustees Feldon Morgan, Ancel Morgan, and Mike Pearson.

+Morgantown Volunteer Fire Department organized in 1974 with Ken Morgan as its first fire chief.
+Fire department volunteers built a tanker truck and by 1976 built their first permanent fire station.
+A 500-gallon per minute pumper was secured in 1978.
+A new fire house was built in 2001, and also serves as the local voting precinct for Morgantown.

 Red Bluff, known as "Mississippi's Little Grand Canyon", is a popular tourist attraction.
-The community has its own local volunteer fire department and water association.
-Kat's Grocery is a popular store and grill serving the community.

 Joe Johnson gave tribute to the community in 2018 when releasing the album titled "Morgantown" and featuring his song “Morgantown Creek”.

 In 2022, Morgantown received a historical marker from the Mississippi Department of Archives and History.
 The marker was dedicated on March 12, 2022 and sponsored by Louis F. Morgan in memory of Feldon "Bud" Morgan.
 It is located at 1449 Highway 587 across from Morgantown Church of God and next to the store once owned by Feldon "Bud" Morgan.